yinchi/k8s-demo/README.md

 ## Shell scripts

 A set of shell scripts and functions are provided in `scripts/` and `load_scripts.sh`.
-These include functions for setting up local Docker and Python repositories, ensuring that containerised/kubified applications still have access to any dependencies.